How to Scale: 7 Proven Tips to Scale Your Small Business

 • Where did they find you?

-• How much interaction to they have with your brand?
+• How much interaction do they have with your brand?

 • How much interaction do they need with your brand?

-• Where are the gaps in your brand & collateral?
+• Where are the gaps in your brand and collateral?

 • What is the lowest hanging fruit that will have the biggest impact on your customers?

-It’s important to assess the whole situation and measure your findings against what you want to achieve.
-Many owners (and unfortunately marketers) make assumptions about opportunities based on what they see, not based on the data.
+It is important to assess the whole situation and measure your findings against what you want to achieve.
+Many owners (and marketers, unfortunately) make assumptions about opportunities based on what they see – rather than based on the data.
 Whether its for B2C or B2B, the goal of marketing is twofold:

 1. Guide & educate customers towards a purchase.

-2. Grow your audience through TOF (top of funnel) expansion.
+2. Grow your audience through TOFU (top of funnel) expansion.

-I encourage you to take some time thinking about where you can capitalize on this.
-Try mapping your customer journey and see where there are holes you can fill.
-Ask your loyal customers for feedback.
-Try some anonymous surveys to get unbiased feedback and shatter your assumptions… (remember, assumptions are dangerous, especially is marketing).
+Take some time thinking about where you can capitalize on this… Try mapping your customer journey and see where there are holes you can fill.
+Ask your loyal customers for input.
+Collect some anonymous surveys to get unbiased feedback and shatter your assumptions.
+(Remember, assumptions are dangerous – especially in marketing.)

-If you need a helping hand implementing any of these 7 tips to grow your small business, don’t hesitate to reach out.
-We have growing team of highly-skilled and experienced business marketing professionals that are here to help you reach your goals.
+I hope all of this gives you a great starting point for getting where you are headed.
+If you need a helping hand implementing any of these 7 tips to grow your small business, do not hesitate to contact us.
+We have a growing team of highly-skilled and experienced business marketing professionals that are available to help you reach your goals.

 Thanks for reading!